jaepass/commercejs-vuejs-cart/README.md

 ## Build application

-Now that we done our initial setup and make the `commerce` object available to be used through our application, let's get started with building the the products listing page.
+Now that we have done our initial setup and make the `commerce` object available to be used in our application, let's get started with building the products listing page.

 1. ### Fetch our products data